 Nisu Bread is a Finnish sweet bread.
 It is made with milk and sugar and flavored with cardamom.
 The dough is braided into loaves.
 Once it is baked it is drizzled with a powdered sugar glaze.

-In Finland Nisu bread is more commonly known as Finish Pulla bread.
-This sweet cardamom bread is commonly served there with coffee or tea.
+In Finland Nisu bread is more commonly known as Pulla bread.
+This sweet cardamom Finnish coffee bread is served there with coffee or tea.

 Nisu Bread takes a bit of time and patience to make but it is well worth the effort.
 Just make sure that you let the yeast rise fully at each step of the process.

-If you want to add colored eggs to the braid, it makes a pretty presentation for Easter.
+If you want to add colored eggs to the braided loaf, it makes a pretty presentation for Easter.
 I would suggest that you make these Natural Dye Easter Eggs if you are planning on adding them to the bread.

 SPECIAL EQUIPMENT NEEDED: